Last Updated on March 22, 2021 by Julia Wilson

 The Egyptian Mau is an intelligent, outgoing, playful, lively and active cat who loves to play well into adulthood.
 They thrive on attention and do not like to be left on their own for extended periods.
 This is a breed that bonds deeply with their human family and gets on with pets and children.

 As well as being known talkers, the Egyptian Mau is also known to wag their tail when they are happy.

 The Egyptian Mau is a healthy breed with no known health problems.

 Purebred cats should be purchased from a registered cat breeder.
 They should be able to provide you with the cat council they are a member of.

 Where possible, visit the cattery to view the kitten and its parents as well as the environment the cats are raised in.
 It should be clean and well cared for.

 Ask the breeder about health guarantees and any genetic testing that has been carried out on the parents and/or the kittens.

 - Most breeders will desex (spay or neuter) kittens before they go to their new home.
-This is to prevent cats being bred with by backyard breeders or cats in pet homes.
-It also saves the new owner time and money as most breeders are able to obtain a discount from their own veterinarian.
+This is to prevent cats from being bred by backyard breeders or cats in pet homes.
+It also saves the new owner time and money as most breeders can obtain a discount from their own veterinarian.